-A copy detection pattern, or secure graphic is a digital image optimally designed to irreversibly lose information when it is copied and printed.
+A copy detection pattern, or secure graphic, is a digital image with an optimal design to lose information when copied and printed irreversibly.
 Because of this feature, copies always contain less information than original prints.
-By inserting a randomly generated secure graphic into the digital image of a QR code, it becomes a secured QR code, with intrinsic copy protection.
-By using this technology, threats from counterfeiting and malicious links are reduced substantially if not altogether eliminated.
+Inserting a randomly generated secure graphic into a QR code’s digital image becomes a secured QR code, with intrinsic copy protection.
+By using this technology, threats from counterfeiting and malicious links decrease substantially if not altogether eliminated.

 This kind of graphical security technology is far more efficient to integrate with packaging than other security features.
-A digital QR code containing the secure graphic is printed onto products and that’s it.
-Every single unit with the secured QR is protected against copy by the same principle, even if the QR code is printed billions of times.
+A digital QR code containing the secure graphic prints onto products, and that’s it.
+Each unit with the secured code protects against copy by the same principle, even if it’s printed billions of times.